 Did you ever want to grow some of your own food but aren't sure how to get started?
 If you've got access to a spot — even a tiny patch — that gets some sun, it might be easier than you think.
 Here are tips from a few expert gardeners to help you get started.

-Barbara Pleasant, author of The Gardener's Bug Book and The Gardener's Weed Book (both available from Mother Earth Shopping), advises asking yourself these three questions first:
+Barbara Pleasant, author of The Gardener's Bug Book and The Gardener's Weed Book, advises asking yourself these three questions first:

-William Woys Weaver, author of 100 Vegetables and Where They Came From (available from Mother Earth Shopping) and Heirloom Vegetable Gardening, says to consider, in this order, 'your microclimate, your soil type, and your level of commitment (the amount of time you imagine you want to give it).
+William Woys Weaver, author of 100 Vegetables and Where They Came From and Heirloom Vegetable Gardening, says to consider, in this order, 'your microclimate, your soil type, and your level of commitment (the amount of time you imagine you want to give it).
 Those three things will be the template for everything else that follows.'

 According to Lee Reich, author of Weedless Gardening and the 'Easy Garden' cover story for our forthcoming April/May issue, these are the important things to consider: